 I recommend the following recipes:

-2. Puffball (Lycoperdon and Calvatia species)
+2. Puffball (Lycoperdon and Calvatia Species)

 Maine has multiple puffball species.
 They are typically white and round and do not have gills.
 They vary from less than one inch wide to 59 inches wide.